Are you concerned about the constant rise in living cost and its risks?

 3. Save Money

-Practising the restrictive measures tabled by these individuals results in you having saved up more.
+Practicing the restrictive measures tabled by these individuals results in you having saved up more.
 The more you save, the better your investment prospects will be in the future.

 i) Spending Awareness: